 To make sure the clay pellets continue to nourish and grow your plants, you need to take the time to rinse them and prevent the CEC value from spiking.
 CEC means “cation exchange capacity,” and the value is simply an indication of how much the expanded clay pellets hold onto.

-Because the pellets are extremely porous, they can hold the nutrients for much longer than it is effective, so you should either limit their use to a small duration of time, of you need to take the time to periodically rinse them.
+Because the pellets are extremely porous, they can hold the nutrients for much longer than it is effective, so you should either limit their use to a small duration of time, of you need to take the time to rinse them periodically.
 A good sign that it’s been left too long is the salt residue that forms on the top layer.

 With potted plants, pull the plant out of the expanded clay pellets, and rinse the pellets from the top.
 If there are no pots, just flush the garden from the top as the buildup rinses away.
 While rinsing, exclusively use fresh water with a balanced pH.